UsingNamespaceNolan/Matrix-Multiplier/README.md

 # Matrix-Multiplier
-Short script that multiplies 2 matrices
+Short script that multiplies 2 matrices and prints the result to the console